Does this site look a little plain?

 I got my first PC (a 12MHz 286) in 1990 and moved on to GW-BASIC and then QBASIC.
 The place where I worked (I wasn't a programmer... yet) had recently switched to Clipper, so they gave me their old copy of QuickBASIC and I could finally make my own exe files.

 Here are a couple of games I wrote in QuickBASIC and my first foray into reusable code, a QuickLibrary.
-I was calling myself "Homonculous Programming" at this time and constantly bugging Ethan Winer on the CompuServe forums.
-What a nerd! :)
+I was calling myself "Homonculous Programming" at this time and constantly bugging Ethan Winer on the CompuServe forums. :)

 Connie's Vegas Video Poker

-My wife and I went to a wedding in Las Vegas and she got particularly attached to a specific video poker machine.
+I went to a Las Vegas wedding in 1995 and my then wife got particularly attached to a specific video poker machine.
 I memorized the payouts and recreated it for her when we got home.

 Galactic Conquerors 1.8